Rei-SwitchBot/faq/en-us/Contact Sensor.md

 Then enable the Contact Sensor's

-cloud service
+Third-party Service

 .

 ■ Step 2

-Tap Siri Shortcuts on the cloud service page.
+Tap Siri Shortcuts on the Third-party Service page.

 ■ Step 3